SEO vs. SEA: When is which worthwhile?

 - Retargeting/remarketing possible

-- Product ads with image, price, and shop name
+- Product listings with image, price and shop name

 - Ideal for e-commerce